bhisaac/5eFP/5eFP-SRD-V0.1.md

 |**MAX Wounds**|1|2 + LEVEL|4 + LEVEL|

 ### Customizing Monster Encounters
-Monster encounters can be adapted by GMs to fulfill alternative roles in a combat.
+Monster encounters can be adapted by GMs to fulfill alternative roles in combat.
 For example, a GM may wish to alter a minion by increasing its AC to represent a heavily armored creature.
-A creature's statistics provided through it's type can be modified by increasing a statistic by up to +LEVEL.
+A creature's statistics provided through its type can be modified by increasing a statistic by up to +(LEVEL).
 If a statistic is increased this way, the GM must reduce another statistic by an equal amount.

 When reducing statistics, GMs can only choose and reduce a creature statistic used in the encounter.
 For example, during a level 1 monster encounter, the GM increases an awakened shrub minion's AC by +1.
 The cost of increasing the minion's AC is paid by decreasing its attack modifier by -1.

 The GM cannot choose and decrease MAX wounds below 1 for minions, below 2 for elites, and below 5 for bosses.
-GMs also cannot reduce damage below 1 for minions.
-In this example, the GM was not able to decrease the DC statistic by -1 becuase the awakened shrub minion doesn't possess a statistic that uses a DC.
+GMs cannot reduce damage below 1 for minions.
+A monster's speed cannot be reduced below 2 squares.
+In this example, the GM was not able to decrease the DC statistic by -1 because the awakened shrub minion doesn't possess a statistic that uses a DC.

+Some common statistic changes:

+MAX Wounds +1; Speed -1 or AC -1

+The monster can take one more point of damage but it becomes either slower or easier to hit.

+AC +1; DC -1

+The monster becomes harder to hit with melee and ranged attacks but easier to resist as DC decreases.

+DC +1; AC -1

+The monster's DC becomes harder to resist, but easier to hit.

 A creature's statistics can be increased any number of times, provided the GM can decrease another statistic by the same amount.